 Dashi is a class of soup and cooking stock used in Japanese cuisine.
 Dashi forms the base for miso soup, clear broth, noodle broth and many kinds of simmering liquid.

 Chawanmushi is relatively simple to make, so it is a home cooking dish, too.
 When you eat Chawanmushi at home, it is more like one of the side dishes rather than an appetizer.
 Still, Chawanmushi can add a special feeling to a mundane meal.
 It is traditional to add ginkgo seeds and lily roots in Japan, but they are hard to find in the U.S., even in Japanese markets.
 So they are typically omitted, but if you can find them, go for it.
 They make the dish more authentic.
-Other ingredients such as shiitake mushroom, shrimp and chicken gives complex and delicious flavor to this dish.
-In some parts of Japan, people put udon noodles in this custard, and that’s called Odamakimushi.
+Other ingredients such as shiitake mushroom, shrimp, and chicken give complex and delicious flavor to this dish.
+In some parts of Japan, people put udon noodles in this custard, and that variation is called Odamakimushi.

 If you have a small cup with a lid to use, that would be perfect, but if not, don’t worry.
 Just use ramekins or other small bowls and cover with aluminum foil.
-If you cook too long, there will be little holes on the custard, so check it after 7-8 minutes.
+If you cook too long, there will be little holes i n the custard, so check it after 7 to 8 minutes.

 - 3 eggs

 - 1/2 teaspoon salt

 - soy sauce